My Dirty Little Secret

 Imagine your body is the earth.
 There are good armies and bad armies, and then there’s a little battalion of good army robots designed to seek out and destroy the stray soldiers from the evil empire (muah hahahaha!).
 One day the whole world goes nuclear (aka a course of antibiotics that kills indiscriminately), and most of the armies are wiped out.
 The robot special force is unaffected, but most of the enemy they’re designed to seek out and destroy an enemy no longer exists.
 Unfortunately they can’t override their programming, so they begin attacking friendlies instead.
 That, in a nutshell, is the sci-fi definition of an autoimmune disorder.
 For a more complete explanation of germ theory and why Pasteur got it wrong check out this post.

 To maintain health we need to build up the good armies and avoid nuclear options like antibiotics as much as possible.
 Unfortunately, we’re drinking antibiotics whether we like it or not, so there has never been a more important time to build up the good bacteria in our bodies.
 (I’m not sure how a battle analogy took over this post, sorry!)

 Now, most of this is probably not new to you, but maybe like me you’ve gotten lax about including probiotic-rich fermented food in your diet.
-If you’re ready to turn that around and start summer healthier, happier and more colonized, I have a suggestion!
+If you’re ready to turn that around and start this season, happier and more colonized, I have a suggestion!

-Jenny from Nourished Kitchen just launched Get Cultured!
-How to Ferment Anything.
+Jenny from Nourished Kitchen is offering $50 off Get Cultured!
+How to Ferment Anything through October 22nd.
 And seriously ya’ll, she means anything!
 Honey-wine, homemade soda, barbecue sauce, even BACON.
 With 100 recipes featuring everything from coconut kefir to sour pickles and condiments like ketchup and mustard there is literally something for everyone.
 And the best part is she shares the principles behind the recipes so you can create your own!